-- 1. Establish readiness to start ART; - 2.
-Identify potential barriers to adherence prior to starting or changing an ART regimen; - 3.
+- 3. Identify potential barriers to adherence prior to starting or changing an ART regimen; - 4.
 Assess adherence at least every 6 months;

-While the MCM and PCM will deliver most of interventions to enhance treatment adherence, the Case Worker may provide limited treatment adherence counseling during routine follow up encounters with patients.
+While the MCM and PCM will deliver the majority of interventions to enhance treatment adherence, the Case Worker may provide limited treatment adherence counseling during routine follow up encounters with patients.
 This may include resolving socioeconomic barriers to HIV treatment access and adherence or discussing strategies that may help a forgetful patient to remember to take their HIV medication.
 However, the Case Worker should always update the MCM with any information shared by the patient about treatment adherence and defer more in-depth and/or medically focused treatment adherence interventions to the MCM and in some cases, the PCM.